I know what you’re thinking...

 Allow yourself to trust them more and you will feel them trusting you more.
 There will be – and should be – ups and downs to get to a healthier relationship.

 So, don’t stop working on your relationship simply because the work gets to be too hard.
-Bottom line, each partner needs to keep working on themselves.
+Bottom line, each partner needs to keep working on themselves and that leads to a happy marriage.

 If you trust that you both are doing this, saving your marriage can succeed.